BlockApex/Security-Checklist/Checklist.md

 12. Ensure proper logging, secure data storage, and incident response mechanisms are in place.
 13. Test APIs for broken object-level and function-level authorization, excessive data exposure, and improper asset management.
 14. Check for vulnerabilities like XSS, clickjacking, open redirects, and HTML injection.
-15. Verify security headers, CORS configurations, CSRF protections, and cookie attributes where applicable.
+15. Verify security headers, CORS configurations, CSRF protection, and cookie attributes where applicable.
 16. Validate the application against all OWASP Top 10 vulnerabilities and ensure comprehensive coverage.
 17. Mitigate risks of phishing attacks and malicious JavaScript injection specific to web wallets.
+18. Ensure that any sensitive information, such as wallet private keys are not being logged.